microsoft/nodeengine/README.md

 It's highly recommended to develop with Node Engine using python virtual environments, with all the benefits that come.
 See https://docs.python.org/3/library/venv.html for details.

-## Install Node Engine dependencies
+## Install Node Engine and dependencies

 These steps will set up all of the prerequisites for running the Node Engine service locally, along with anything needed for the example scripts and notebooks.